msymeonides/Migrate3D/README.md

 ### XGBoost (XGB):

 XGBoost is a decision tree-based machine learning algorithm that can reveal which motion parameters are most important for describing the variation in a dataset.
-This is performed using the entire dataset ('Full Dataset' sheets), as well as for all possible pairs of categories ('Comparison X' sheets).
+This is performed using the entire dataset ('Full Dataset' sheets), as well as for all possible pairs of categories ('Pairwise' sheets).
 The output .XLSX file contains the following two sheets for each of these analyses:
 * **Features**: This sheet lists how important each feature was for the model that was determined to be the best at describing the variance in the data.
-For category-to-category comparisons, the categories being compared are listed below the features table.
+For pairwise comparisons, the two categories being compared are listed in the two leftmost columns.
-  * **Categories**: Lists which categories were analyzed in this sheet.
-  * **Method**: Lists the method used to train the model.
-This will be either "Train-Test Split" or "K-Fold CV" (for Stratified K-Fold Cross-Validation).
-Train-Test Split is the default method (using a 60%-40% training/testing split, respectively), but if the number of objects in one of the categories in a comparison is too low, the K-fold CV method will be used instead.
-Refer to XGBoost documentation for explanations on these methods.
-The thresholds for the minimum number of objects in a category to use Train-Test Split (default = 20) or to still use XGB but with K-Fold CV (default = 10), as well as the proportion of the dataset to use for testing when using the Train-Test Split method (default = 0.4), can be adjusted at the top of machine_learning.py.

 * **Report**: This contains a confusion matrix which documents how well this model performed in classifying objects into their respective categories.
-Each row corresponds to a category included in that comparison (with the leftmost value in the row being the category's name), and the confusion matrix includes the following columns:
+Each row corresponds to a category included in that comparison, and the confusion matrix includes the following columns:
   * **Precision**: The proportion of true positive classifications out of all positive classifications made by the model for that category.
   * **Recall**: The proportion of true positive classifications out of all actual objects in that category.
   * **F1 Score**: The harmonic mean of Precision and Recall, a measure of the model's accuracy for that category.
   * **Support**: The number of objects in that category that were included in the analysis.
   * **Accuracy**: Below each confusion matrix, the overall accuracy of the model is reported, which is the proportion of all objects that were correctly classified into their respective categories.
-  * **Method**: Either "Train-Test Split" or "K-Fold CV", as explained above.
+  * **Method**: Lists the method used to train the model.
+This will be either "Train-Test Split" or "K-Fold CV" (for Stratified K-Fold Cross-Validation).
+Train-Test Split is the default method (using a 60%-40% training/testing split, respectively), but if the number of objects in one of the categories in a comparison is too low, the K-fold CV method will be used instead.
+Refer to XGBoost documentation for explanations on these methods.
+The thresholds for the minimum number of objects in a category to use Train-Test Split (default = 20) or to still use XGB but with K-Fold CV (default = 10), as well as the proportion of the dataset to use for testing when using the Train-Test Split method (default = 0.4), can be adjusted at the top of machine_learning.py.

 Note that if only two categories are present in the dataset, only the "Full Dataset" analysis will be performed, as the only possible category-to-category comparison is identical to analyzing the full dataset.

+In addition to using the summary features as the input for XGBoost, the program also performs a separate analysis using the PC scores for each object (that result from the PCA run) as the input features.
+This allows for an easy way to tell which PCs classify objects best for each category.
+The results of this analysis are saved in a separate .xlsx file with the same structure as described above.

 ## Contacts